vijaykodam/kubernetes-readonly-mcp/README.md

 ## Blog Post and Demo Video

-Read more about running Kubernetes read only MCP server using Amazon Q CLI at https://vijay.eu/posts/building-my-first-mcp-server/
+Read more about running the MCP server using Amazon Q CLI at https://vijay.eu/posts/building-my-first-mcp-server/

 ## Features